Guide to the Anchorage Festival of Music records

 Collection number: HMC-0010.

-Creator: Alaska Festival of Music.
+Creator: Anchorage Festival of Music.

 Title: Anchorage Festival of Music records.

-Volume of collection: 11.2 cubic feet.
+Volume of collection: 11.4 cubic feet.

 Language of materials: Collection materials are in English.

-Arrangement: The collection is arranged into 9 series:
+Arrangement: The collection is arranged into 10 series:

-1. Board of Directors files
+Series 1: Board of Directors files; 1955-2003

-Digitized copies: This collection has not been digitized.
+Digitized copies: Digital copies of collection material not available online.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: The Anchorage Festival of Music holds copyright to materials created by the organization.
 Other materials in the collection may be subject to copyright restrictions.